 - 1½ cups self rising flour

 - 1½ cups non fat Greek yogurt (I like to use the brand Fage)

 - 1/4 cup parmesan cheese (freshly grated if possible, it just tastes better/has much more flavor)

 - 1/2 tsp seasoned salt (i prefer lawry's)

 - cooking spray

-Mix with a wooden spoon until a lump of dough forms in middle of bowl.
+- Mix with a wooden spoon until a lump of dough forms in middle of bowl.
 Make sure it's mixed very well and that there are no flour bits on the bottom or sides of bowl.
-(See pictures above for the best description.)
+(See pictures above in blog post for the best description.)